 - Finnish Centre for Pensions (work and earnings data, benefits and the bases for them)

 - National Supervisory Authority for Welfare and Health Valvira

 - Finnish Institute of Occupational Health (occupational illnesses, exposure tests)

 - Regional state administrative agencies (matters related to social welfare and health care)

 - Digital and Population Data Services Agency (individual’s basic details, family relations, places of residence and building information)

 - Statistics Finland (to the extent that access is required to data covered by the Act on Establishing the Cause of Death 459/1973).

-Findata’s operation will be initiated stepwise
+Findata’s operation was initiated stepwise

 - 1 January 2020, the reception of data requests began (statistical data).

 - 1 April 2020, the reception of data permit applications began (personal data).